quire-api/quire-api/src/main/resources/description.md

 ## OAuth v2.0

-Quire recommends that you use OAuth v2.0 to authenticate to the Quire REST API.
+Quire uses <a href="https://tools.ietf.org/html/rfc6749">OAuth v2.0</a> to authenticate your app to access the Quire REST API on behalf of users without getting their password.

-Quire recommends you to create a dedicated API user with API write access on a tenant when authenticating via OAuth, and then create an OAuth client for this user.
-By creating a dedicated API user, you can control permissions of the API user without affecting other non-API users.

-If a user is deactivated, all of the user's OAuth clients will be automatically deactivated.

 Authenticating via OAuth2 requires the following steps:

 1. Register Your Application on Quire
 2. Ask a Quire User to Grant Access to Your Application
 3. Retrieve an Access Token